Hugo Münsterberg: Comparisons to Wundt and James

 One major point of disagreement between Wundt and Münsterberg was their opposing views on how psychology should be practiced.
 For Wundt psychology should be a pure science detached from practical concerns, while Münsterberg wanted to apply psychological principles that could be applied to practical concerns.
 While working as Wundt's research assistant, Münsterberg studied voluntary activities through introspection, but they disagreed on the fundamental principles.
 Wundt believed that free will could be experienced as a conscious element of the mind during introspection, while Münsterberg did not.
 Münsterberg believed that as we prepare to act we consciously experience this bodily preparedness and mistakenly interpret it with the will to act a certain way.
 Münsterberg's beliefs support his interpretation of James's ideo-motor theory of behavior.
 For Münsterberg behavior causes ideas.
 However, for James ideas cause behavior.
 There are also similarities between James's theory of emotion and Münsterberg's analysis of voluntary behavior.
 For the James-Lange theory of emotion, "emotions are by-products of bodily reactions elicited by a situation."
 Whereas for Münsterberg "the feeling of willful actions results from an awareness of covert behavior, or a readiness to act overtly, elicited by a situation."
 In both cases, conscious experience is the result of behavior.

 In 1900 he published the Basics of Psychology which he dedicated to James.
 Later Münsterberg became unhappy with James's liberal attitude towards philosophy and psychology.
 He was unhappy about James's acceptance of Freudian psychoanalysis, psychic phenomena, and religious mysticism into the area of psychology.
 Münsterberg had said "Mysticism and mediums were one thing, psychology was quite another.
 Experimental psychology and psychic hocus-pocus did not mix."

+Experimental psychology

+Münsterberg made numerous contributions to experimental psychology, including discovering a visual illusion that is now named after him.